MarketingClient Resources

 Remember: You're trying to influence the influencers.
 These people are well-versed in social media persuasion tactics.

-So follow these steps to sound professional, human, and persuasive simultaneously:
+So, follow these steps to sound professional, human, and persuasive simultaneously:

-• Use a company account: But remember to present yourself and your role.
+• Use a company account, but remember to present yourself and your role.
 You want to connect with these creators as a person.

 • Personalise your message by showing you paid attention to the influencer's content: Mention a particular detail they referred to or a specific twist of words in an article they wrote instead of saying, “Great social media profile!”

-• Don’t treat influencers as AI writing tools: An exhaustive heap of deliverables doesn’t make for a good pitch.
-Instead, start a discussion by asking for their input into your campaign.
+• Don't treat influencers as AI writing tools: An exhaustive heap of deliverables doesn't make for a good pitch.
+Instead, start a discussion by asking for their input on your campaign.
 Or by offering to send them a free product.

 Let's say you want to contact a 28-year-old mom, an Instagram parenting influencer, about your keto bars.